What Not To Do After Botox

 Botox aftercare comes down to common sense: do not do anything that could possibly cause the Botox to disperse to unintended muscles.
 That said, you are able to go on with your daily routine.
 As long as you are gentle and use a light touch, makeup and washing your face are fine.
 Shower as you normally would, just try to keep the water at a cooler temperature.

 You are not alone in your Botox journey.
 At Tulsa Surgical Arts, Dr. Cuzalina will work closely with you—making sure that you feel fully comfortable with both the preparation, treatment, and after care.
-Want to learn more, please schedule a consolation with us today.
+Want to learn more, please schedule a consultation with us today.